Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Results

 \Cref{fig:res_flagging_stats} shows two sets of baselines: those between 250~$\lambda$ and 5000~$\lambda$ (i.e. the calibration baselines), and those between 50~$\lambda$ and 250~$\lambda$ (i.e. the EoR analysis baselines).
 Comparing the calibration and analysis baselines provides information about the level of overfitting, ideally the two sets should be as close as possible.
 However, there is more residual power on the analysis baselines.
+This is expected for a baseline cut, and corresponds to earlier findings \citep{mevius_numerical_2021}.
 Furthermore, the analysis baselines in the standard method require a higher flagging percentage than those in the robust method.

 The horizontal axis coordinates within a panel of \Cref{fig:res_flagging_stats} denote two different models for the off-axis sources, describing them either with a single or multiple point sources.
 Because the LSTs are identical between the simulations, only the off-axis contribution to the visibilities differs, whereas that of the target field stays the same.
 Clearly, the single point-source model suffers more from outliers than the multi-point source model, as is evident by the reduction in standard deviation during flagging and the number of flags.
 This may be due to two things: firstly, the multi-point source model has a bigger spatial footprint, and secondly, each individual component of the multi-point source model contains less power than the single component of the single-point model.
-To differentiate between these two, we also performed a test with a strongly attenuated single-point model (with the flux reduced to 5~kJy for Cyg A and 4.2~kJy for Cas A).
+To differentiate between these two, we also performed a test with a strongly attenuated single-point model (with the flux reduced by a factor four).
 This attenuated model suffers from large outliers in the same way as the single point-source model does (see the complete results in \Cref{fig:app_flagging_stats}), such that we can attribute the better calibration behaviour of the multi-point source model to its bigger spatial footprint.
 As a result of the extended spatial footprint, the source is never fully inside a null, such that its flux is not as abruptly attenuated and the spectral smoothness assumption is not violated as strongly.

 The scenario that most closely resembles real LOFAR-EoR observations is the multi-point source model with the 4~MHz regularisation kernel, which was previously found to be preferred over the 1~MHz regularisation kernel \citep{gan_assessing_2023}.
 The analysis baselines show a clear improvement when using the robust regularisation kernel, reducing both the residual power slightly after flagging from 3.06 to 3.04~Jy and the number of flags from 0.99 to 0.34 per cent on the analysis baselines.
 Furthermore, the results can potentially be improved even more by utilising the dynamic calibration kernel, which reaches a standard deviation of 3.02~Jy after flagging 0.27 per cent of the simulated data.
 This is very close to the thermal noise level of 3.01~Jy.
 However, tests on real data are necessary to confirm that the improved performance of the dynamic calibration kernel is not hampered by real-world effects that are not present in this simulation.